-It’s natural that most homebuyers want to get the lowest rate possible, but they shouldn’t ignore these other nuances when choosing a lender, says Joe Zeibert, senior director of products, pricing and credit for Ally Home.
+It’s natural that most homebuyers want to get the lowest rate possible, but they shouldn’t ignore these other nuances when choosing a lender, says Joe Zeibert, managing director and head of Global Mortgage Solutions.

 When you get loan estimates from different lenders, pay close attention to the fees, Zeibert advises.
 If one lender charges higher fees than others, ask the lender to clarify what the fees are for and if they can be negotiated.

-Shopping with a variety of lenders — big banks, credit unions, online lenders and regional banks, and a mortgage broker — helps you compare who’s charging what.
+Shopping with a variety of lenders — big banks, credit unions, online lenders and regional banks, and a mortgage broker — can help you compare all the benefits and drawbacks of every loan offer.
 You also get a sense of what kind of customer service you’ll receive, based on how smoothly the communication goes and how your lender processes loan applications.